ShimantoRahman/empulse/docs/guide/training/robustcs.rst

 ===============================================

 Instance-dependent cost-sensitive learning relies on accurate per-sample cost estimates.
-In practice those estimates often contain noise and outliers — a single erroneous CLV or exaggerated contact cost can bias the whole cost surface.
+In practice those estimates often contain noise and outliers — a single erroneous or exaggerated CLV can bias the whole cost surface.
 :class:`~empulse.models.RobustCSClassifier` wraps **any** cost-sensitive estimator in a three-step framework [1]_ that detects and corrects outlier costs before training: